MkDay/Post-Collection/Stop-Scrolling-Do-Something-Useful-Instead-JS-Scroll-Event-Post.md

 ```

-* `x-coord`: the pixel along the X axis of the document/ element that you want displayed in the upper-left.
+* `x-coord`: the pixel along the X-axis of the document/ element you want to display in the upper-left.
-* `y-coord`: the pixel along the Y axis of the document/ element that you want displayed in the upper-left.
+* `y-coord`: the pixel along the Y-axis of the document/ element you want to display in the upper-left.
 * options:
-   * `top`: number of pixels to scroll along the Y axis.
+   * `top`: number of pixels to scroll along the Y-axis.
-   * `left`: number of pixels to scroll along the X axis.
+   * `left`: number of pixels to scroll along the X-axis.
    * `behavior`: smooth/ auto/ instant

-The code below demonstrates how to manipulate scroll event using the `scrollTo()` method.
+The code below demonstrates the way of `scrollTo()` method works.

-In this case we only talk about how to scroll to the top and center.
+In this case, we talk about only how to scroll to the top and center.

 Here is how the code works.